NiamhG42/GameTools-Final-Project/README.md

 [Sources for sound effects used in this project](SoundCredits.md)

-<a href="https://www.freepik.com/free-photos-vectors/background">Background vector created by rawpixel.com - www.freepik.com</a>
+<a href="https://www.freepik.com/free-photos-vectors/background">Crystals Texture created by rawpixel.com - www.freepik.com</a>

 ### Log